johnsiah/react-redux-starter-kit/README.md

   - **Note:** This setup requires Bash
   - Run `ps` to get the master process ID
   - Replace `PID` with the master process ID

+## Contribute
+You can always create a pull request to the repository.
+Any additional features are welcome.